reillymc/Framerate-Backend/README.md

 # Framerate Backend

 Framerate is a movie and TV watch journal that tracks ratings and viewing habits over time.
-By tracking this data, Framerate helps users identify trends in their viewing preferences and refine their opinions.
+With this data, Framerate helps users identify trends in their viewing preferences and refine their opinions.

 ## Features